'Velocity For Money': Gene Munster Talks Innovation, Automation And The Economy

 He noted incumbent lending institutions will too see change.
 More specifically, he said the commercial loan space will see automation.

-Munster alleged that the underwriting and lending process is extremely laborious; the evolution and disruption brought my fintechs will reduce borrowing obstacles, and increase automation in the workplace.
+Munster alleged that the underwriting and lending process is extremely laborious; the evolution and disruption brought by fintechs will reduce borrowing obstacles, and increase automation in the workplace.

 Munster said the jobs displaced by the rise in automation will be a small price to pay for the increase in lending and liquidity.